yaqwsx/bcthesis/caching.md

 common variable.
 This requirement is stronger, however from the practical point of view, they are the same.
 This set-up can be also seen as splitting a program's multi-state into several smaller mutually independent states.
-We will refer these as a sub-states.
+We will refer these as sub-states.
 See \autoref{fig:multimultistate} for illustration of dividing a multi-state to a set of sub-states.

 \begin{figure}[!ht]